-- On 24 December 2020, the European Union and the United Kingdom reached an agreement in principle, on the EU-UK Trade and Cooperation Agreement.
+- The EU-UK Trade and Cooperation Agreement is now in place.
 The deal provides zero tariffs and zero quotas on all goods that comply with the appropriate rules of origin.

 - In addition to this, The Northern Ireland Protocol, agreed in December 2020, covers Trade in Goods and this means no customs paperwork for Cross-Border Traders.
 However, for companies trading with GB there will be changes to the way you trade in goods and a potential for additional paperwork requirements, depending on the trade route .
 It will be important that you map your supply chain and know the journey of your goods.
 In addition, you should also check if you can avail of preferential rates.

 Rules of Origin…

 - You should know that the practicalities of Rules of Origin can be complex.
 This bite size guide will give you an overview but, it’s a good idea to take expert advice to make sure that you are complying with them, whether you are an importer or an exporter .
 This guide will take you through the key questions you will need to ask yourself and information on supporting documentation requirements.
 It will also highlight key actions and provide you with some useful links.

 - EU-UK / UK-EU Trade and Cooperation Agreement provides zero tariffs and zero quotas on all goods that comply with the appropriate rules of origin.
 In order to understand if you are able to claim preferential rates of duty you will need to know the rules of origin.

 - Rules of Origin are rules that establish the country of origin of imported and exported goods, not where they have been shipped from, but where they have been produced or manufactured.